dojo/docs/quickstart/data/usingdatastores/lazyloading.rst

 Excellent, that looks simple too.
 Something to be aware of is that not all datastores support hierarchical data formats and not all support lazy-loading.
 For those stores, no attribute value should return true for *isItem()* and *isItemLoaded(item)* always returns true.
 So, code that is hierarchical and lazy-load aware will still work fine with those stores.

 Are there examples of Lazy-Loading stores in dojo?
 Yes, there is.
-A great example can be found at: `dojox.data.FileStore <dojox/data/FileStore>`_ .
+A great example can be found at: :ref:`dojox.data.FileStore <dojox/data/FileStore>` .
 The FileStore is designed to expose a remote file system in a lazy-load manner.
 The code of the FileStore is also a great template for starting developers who want to develop their own lazy-loading data stores.